zhouby-zjl/course-acn23a/README.md

 - The ns-3 network simulator[M]//Modeling and tools for network simulation.
 Springer, Berlin, Heidel-berg, 2010: 15-34.

 **Chapter 2:**
+- A survey on TCP friendly congestion control [J].
+IEEE Network, 2021, 15(3): 28-37.
+- A roadmap for traffic engineering in SDN-OpenFlow networks[J].
+Computer Networks, 2014, 71: 1-30.
+- Predictable vFabric on informative data plane[C]//Proceedings of the ACM SIGCOMM 2022 Conference.
+2022: 615-632.
+- Traffic engineering in software defined networks: a survey[J].
+Journal of Telecommunications and Information Technology, 2016 (4): 3-14.

 **Chapter 3:**
 - A clean slate 4D approach to network control and management[J].
 ACM SIGCOMM Computer Communication Review, 2005, 35(5): 41-54.